deliveroo/materialist/README.md

 > _adjective_ `philosophy`: relating to the theory that nothing exists except matter and its movements and modifications.

-An "materializer" is a ruby class that is responsible for receiving an event and materializing the remote resource (described by the event) in database.
+A "materializer" is a ruby class that is responsible for receiving an event and materializing the remote resource (described by the event) in database.

 This library is a set of utilities that provide both the wiring and the DSL to